the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 - We do not share any collected data with Google beyond what is required of us to ["maintain and protect the Google Analytics service."](https://business.safety.google/adsprocessorterms/)
 - (IP addresses are now anonymized per default)

-By implementing these measures, we hope to improve how our data is handled while we transition
+By implementing these measures, we hope to somewhat mitigate the adverse effects of Google Analytics while we transition to a better tool.